Conditions That Can Cause Excessive Clotting

 - Heparin (which can cause heparin-induced thrombocytopenia, HIT)

-- Atherosclerosis— the build-up of cholesterol-lipid-calcium deposits in the walls of arteries; they make the blood vessel walls less smooth, weaken them, and eventually form plaques that may rupture and lead to abnormal clotting and to strokes and heart attacks.
+- Atherosclerosis—the buildup of cholesterol,lipids, and calcium deposits in the walls of arteries; the deposits make the blood vessel walls less smooth, weaken them, and eventually form plaques that may rupture and lead to clots and to strokes and heart attacks.

-- An acquired deficiency of one or more of the proteins that regulate clot formation such as protein C, protein S, or antithrombin; when the level of these proteins drop, clot formation is less well-regulated and the risk of thrombosis increases.
-Deficiencies of protein C, protein S, or antithrombin may be caused by increased consumption (e.g., overt DIC, severe infection without overt DIC, acute VTE), by decreased synthesis of the active protein (e.g., administration of vitamin K antagonists, severe hepatic synthetic dysfunction), or by loss through the kidney (e.g., loss the antithrombin in nephrotic syndrome, a kidney disorder).
+- An acquired deficiency of one or more of the proteins that regulate clot formation, such as protein C, protein S, or antithrombin.
+When the level of these proteins drops, clot formation is less well-regulated and the risk of a clot increases.

-- Paroxysmal nocturnal hemoglobinuria (PNH)— an acquired condition that can cause hemolytic anemia, bone marrow failure, kidney failure, as well as clotting, particularly in abdominal veins (e.g., hepatic, portal, mesenteric, splenic, renal) and cerebral veins
+- Paroxysmal nocturnal hemoglobinuria (PNH)—an acquired condition that can cause hemolytic anemia, bone marrow failure, kidney failure, as well as clotting, particularly in veins in the abdomen (e.g., hepatic, portal, mesenteric, splenic, renal) and in the brain (cerebral veins)

 - Elevated levels of homocysteine—can be caused by a deficiency of vitamin B12